Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to someone who criticizes or gives advice about an event after it has happened, often with the benefit of hindsight.
-The phrase doesn’t refer to an actual quarterback on Monday morning, but uses it metaphorically to describe hindsight criticism.
+The idiom doesn’t refer to an actual quarterback on Monday morning, but uses it metaphorically to describe hindsight criticism.

 Origin: